circled-me/server/README.md

 ## Main features:
-- Fast response times and low CPU and memory footprint
+- Fast response times and low CPU and very low memory footprint
 - iOS and Android photo backup (using the circled.me app available on the AppStore and Google Play)
   - Supports either locally mounted disks or
   - S3-compatible Services - this allows different users to use their own S3 bucket on the same server
 - Push notifications for new Album photos, etc
+- Video/Audio Calls using the mobile app OR any browser
 - Face detection and tagging
 - Albums
   - Adding local server contributors and viewers